forestgrape/coronavirus/10_vaccines/effects_on_s2_infections.md

 ## Transmission
 > in work

 Vaccination may provide preparedness which could reduces spread.
 However whether Covid vaccines (admitted as of 30 June 21 are mostly intramuscular vaccines which do not produce much IgA) have a reducing effect on viral shedding for a given symptom status is currently unclear (many investigations are heavily biased since vaccinated people have less reason to get a Covid test for many reasons (less likely to be hospitalized, Covid certificates often suppose vaccinated can *not* be infectors, ...).
-Some investigations do uniform screening but often NPS swabs are taken which are not necessarily predictive for aerosol shedding).
+Some investigations do uniform screening but often NPS swabs are taken which are not a good predictor for aerosol shedding.